kdevb0x/anonswap/README.md

 (or other resolvable endpoint) and a public key.

 ###*_Records_*
-format:
+:

-In addition to a resolvable address where the poster accepts connections and their private key, records contain a list files which the poster has, and is willing to share with others, which may have constraints associated with their access.
+In addition to a resolvable address where the poster accepts connections and their public key, records contain a list files which the poster has, and is willing to share with others, which may have constraints associated with their access.
 These constraints might be a certain upload bandwith or count, a reputation score, speed of upload or download, or a plethera of other possible